 Both synthetic fibers are resistant to mold, mildew, and rot.
 Nylon and polyester fibers retain less moisture than natural fibers.
-As a result, both carpets repel mildew growth and can be used in basement flooring.
+As a result, both carpets repel mildew growth and are suitable for use in the basement.

 While both fibers handle pet odors and stains, nylon is ideal for households with pets.
-The material is more durable and needs less replacement compared to polyester.
+It’s more durable and needs less replacement compared to polyester.

 6. Ease of Maintenance

-Polyester carpets are naturally stain-resistant, so it’s easy to maintain them.
+Polyester carpets are naturally stain-resistant and easy to maintain.
 You can also dry-clean the carpet pile with solvents.
-We discourage dry cleaning a nylon carpet, as the solvents could melt the fabric.
+We discourage dry cleaning a nylon carpet, as the solvents can melt the fabric.
 Use a steam cleaner to clean your nylon carpet, or wash it by hand.

 Most residential homes use nylon carpets for high-traffic areas.
-Oil spills bond with polyester and is difficult to clean.
+Oil spills bond with polyester, making it difficult to clean.
 Nylon is an easy-to-clean fabric and holds up better in heavy foot traffic.

 7. Common Uses

 Nylon and polyester carpets are made in different carpeting styles and textures.
 When deciding between both materials, it’s best to consider the pile height, color, and room.
 Nylon has good crush resistance and cleans easily.
 Choose a nylon carpet or rug for hallways, living rooms, or study areas.

 Nylon is desirable for its ability to recover from stretching.
 Due to high resiliency, the carpet fibers spring back when crushed or bent.
 However, exposing a nylon carpet to high moisture levels causes it to shrink.